What’s the average pay for a speech–language pathologist?

 - Weaknesses: Raw data are not published, meaning we can’t calculate anything other than what they’ve already calculated for their report.

-Resource #2 (Okay-ish): Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) survey
+Resource #2 (Okay-ish, but only if you truly know how to interpret it): Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) survey

 Data collected: